|City/Town: • Yukon

 |Status: • Demolished

-Many people in Yukon, Oklahoma pass around several rumors as to the actual identity of the place.
-Some say it’s an insane asylum; some say it was a haunted church.
-Many kids today claim to know exactly what it is, but then again, they only go at night and assume the worst.
-In reality, after digging through old files and asking the next door neighbor, I found out it was a nursing home for people with mental retardation and physical disabilities for Yukon’s community back in the late 1990′s.
-Once the health officials came in to “check” on how things were going, they found no one had been tested for tuberculosis.
+Many in Yukon, Oklahoma passed around several rumors as to the actual identity of the place.
+Some said it’s an insane asylum; some said it was a church.
+Many thrill seekers claimed to know exactly what it was, but then again, they only went at night and assumed the worst.
+In reality, after digging through old files and asking the next-door neighbors, I found out it was Cottonwood Manor, a nursing home for people with mentally challenged and physical disabilities for Yukon’s community.
+Once the health officials came in to “check” on how things were going, they found no one had been tested for tuberculosis among many other health problems.
+It was also a home for mentally disabled children at one time.

 Shortly after, every patient was moved to various other nursing homes, and Cottonwood was left alone with no hope.
-A couple of years down the line a minister bought the property, in hopes of renovating it for use as a church.
+A couple of years later, a minister bought the property in hopes of renovating it for use as a church.
 He even posted a “Resurrection Life Church” sign on the outside of the abandoned building.
 Of course, nothing happened, and many people saw the “Church idea” as a scam more than anything else.

 The building now sits in the middle of Yukon vandalized and covered in unwanted graffiti.
 Even though most today want to have a thrilling experience there every year, the true history will hopefully not be forgotten.